076: Relationships, Sex, and Teens with ADHD, with Ari Tuckman, Psy.D., CST

 The sex talk with your kids doesn't have to be nearly as painful as you imagine it.
 In this episode, Dr. Ari Tuckman walks us through the when, why, and how of this important conversation.
 We discuss starting the conversation about romantic relationships when our kids are young, how to talk about sex and sexuality with our teens, keeping our kids safe when they're prone to impulsivity and risky behavior, strategies to help keep our adolescents safe in the heat of the moment, and, most importantly, how to open the door for our teens to come to us and keep talking to us about relationships and sex.

-NOTE: Some of the resources below may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.
+Some of the resources may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.

 My Guest

-ARI TUCKMAN, PSYD, CST
+ARI TUCKMAN, PSY.D., CST

-Ari Tuckman, PsyD, CST is a psychologist, certified sex therapist, and ADHD expert.
+Ari Tuckman is a psychologist, certified sex therapist, and ADHD expert.
 He has given more than 400 presentations, across America and in nine other countries.
-He is the author of four books on adult ADHD, including his most recent book, ADHD After Dark: Better Sex Life, Better Relationship which is the first to explore how ADHD impacts a couple’s sex life and relationship — and how to improve both.
+He is the author of four books on adult ADHD, including his most recent book, ADHD After Dark: Better Sex Life, Better Relationship which is the first to explore how ADHD impacts a couple's sex life and relationship — and how to improve both.

 Penny Williams: Thanks for joining me on this next episode of the Parenting ADHD Podcast.
 I'm thrilled today to be talking to Dr. Ari Tuckman and we are going to be talking about relationships, sex and teens with ADHD.
 That scary topic for parents that we tend to kind of want to bury our heads in the sand, which really is the worst thing that we could possibly do.
 So, I'm really excited to have this conversation with you, Dr. Tuckman and to really dive into how parents can talk to their teens, how they need to prepare them to be healthy and safe, and even emotionally healthy in these situations that start to come up and the teen years.
 Will you start by introducing yourself to everyone who's listening, who you are and what you do?